ZedWangCS/cesar/README.md

 - extend the support area to whole France
 - add predict functions for rental based on the rental data
-- change the safety level to data-based
+- create a safety level model based on the data from https://www.data.gouv.fr/fr/datasets/bases-statistiques-communale-et-departementale-de-la-delinquance-enregistree-par-la-police-et-la-gendarmerie-nationales/
 - add other suggestions apart from the safety level
 - performance evaluation and validation
 - monitoring (latency, errors)